Find Nursing Colleges

 Tucson, AZ

-University of Phoenix - Arizona landed the #6 spot in the 2023 rankings for the best value master’s degree nursing programs.
-Located in the city of Tempe, UOPX - Arizona is a private for-profit college with a fairly large student population.
+University of Phoenix - Arizona came in at #6 in this year’s edition of the Best Value Nursing Master’s Degree Schools in Arizona ranking.
+Located in the large city of Tempe, UOPX - Arizona is a private for-profit school with a very large student population.

 Midwestern University - Glendale ranked #7 on this year’s Best Value Nursing Master’s Degree Schools in Arizona list.
 Midwestern University - Glendale is a small private not-for-profit school located in the suburb of Glendale.